Duncan Ward: a day in the life of a Road Harm Co-ordinator

 I also speak to friends and family of the deceased and some of the relations further down the line who often live out of the county.
 In those instances, I always see what I can do to direct them to the best support network available in their location.

 Supporting witnesses is another big part of what we do.
-For instance, I might speak to someone who happens to be in the wrong place at the wrong time and sees a fatal accident take place on a road they use regularly.
+For instance, I might speak to someone who happens to be in the wrong place at the wrong time and sees a fatal collision take place on a road they use regularly.
 The ripple effect from road harm can be so far-reaching.

 If there’s something I can’t help with, Voice has a brilliant contract with Assist Trauma Carewho are based in Rugby.
 They offer highly experienced one-to-one counselling sessions for victims and witnesses of road harm.